-You search for books and journal articles using the search box Find it @ Harper, on the library home page.
+You search for books and journal articles using the Find it @ Harper search, located on all library pages.

 The quick Guide to using Find it @ Harper provides you with more information on using the system and you can see how to access our resources off campus in the Guide to logging into Find it @ Harper off campus